-- In addition, we are in the process of submitting an additional $3 million grant application to the State for 2019 and again for 2020.
+- In addition, we will be submitting additional grant applications to the State for 2020.

-- In total, PWD has been awarded more than five million dollars in grant funding to date for water treatment projects, which includes treatment pilots for the removal of 1,4-dioxane, but does not include money for ongoing operations, maintenance, testing and upgrades.
+- In total, PWD has been awarded more than $9 million in grant funding to date for water treatment projects, which includes treatment pilots for the removal of 1,4-dioxane, but does not include money for ongoing operations, maintenance, testing and upgrades.

-These advanced piloting and planning operations will place the District in a position to implement wellhead treatment in order to continue to supply our residents with water that meets or exceeds all drinking water standards.
+These advanced piloting and planning operations will place the District in a position to implement wellhead treatment in order to continue to supply our residents with water that meets and surpasses all drinking water standards.

-Treating for 1,4-dioxane is possible, but it’s complicated, expensive and requires significant time to implement.
-To make things more complex, the treatment systems themselves are new and somewhat unproven.
-There are only two approved 1,4-dixoane treatment systems on Long Island—one in Nassau and one in Suffolk.
-To treat for 1,4-dioxane island wide there is a potential need for 100 of these treatment systems.
+Treating for 1,4-dioxane is possible, but it is complex, costly and can take significant time to implement.
+Before a full treatment system can be brought online, a pilot study must be conducted and then approved by the County and State health departments.
+Each well has different water quality and therefore requires a separate pilot and approval.
+To date, there are only two approved 1,4-dixoane treatment systems on Long Island—one in Nassau and one in Suffolk.
+To treat for 1,4-dioxane islandwide, there is a potential need for 100 of these treatment systems.

 The first step in developing any treatment system is understanding what exactly it is that you need to treat for.
-This is why the Plainview Water District has place such an emphasis on comprehensive testing.
-Our frequent testing gives us information that some other suppliers including smaller size districts may not have access to.
-It doesn’t make their water safer.
-In fact in NY State only approximately 300 out of 9000 water districts submitted samples for UCMR3 (the testing under which 1,4-dioxane falls).
-In other words, 8,700 water providers in New York State have no sampling data and do not know their 1,4-dioxane and PFOS levels.
+This is why the Plainview Water District has placed such an emphasis on comprehensive testing.
+Our frequent testing gives us information that some other suppliers, including smaller size districts, may not have access to.
+In New York State, for example, less than 200 out of 2,200 municipal water providers submitted samples for UCMR3 (the testing under which 1,4-dioxane falls).
+In other words, approximately 2,000 water providers in New York State have no sampling data and do not know their 1,4-dioxane and PFOS levels.

-The District is actively engaged in the required pilot studies needed to determine the scope of the treatment systems for 1,4-dioxane.
-Each pilot study uses a small-scale version of an AOP treatment system to test its ability to remove 1,4-dioxane at impacted wells.
-Pilot studies are required by New York State before any final treatment system can be approved.
+The District is actively engaged in the required pilot studies needed to complete the scope of the treatment systems for 1,4-dioxane.
+Each pilot study uses a small-scale version of an AOP treatment system to test the removal of 1,4-dioxane at impacted wells.
+As mentioned above, pilot studies are required by New York State before any final treatment system can be approved.
 It is important to note that water produced through the pilot systems are put to waste.
-None of this water is placed into the public distribution system.
+None of this water is delivered to your tap.

 Treating for 1,4-Dioxane – Advance Oxidation Process (AOP)

 The most promising form of treatment for removing 1,4-dioxane from drinking water is the Advanced Oxidation Process (AOP).
-AOP treatment blends raw groundwater with a low concentration of an oxidant—most commonly hydrogen peroxide— that then goes through a sophisticated ultraviolet light reactor that then destroys 1,4-dioxane molecules.
+AOP treatment blends raw groundwater with a low concentration of an oxidant—most commonly hydrogen peroxide—that then goes through a sophisticated ultraviolet light reactor that than destroys 1,4-dioxane molecules.

-Once groundwater goes through the AOP process, that water is then piped into Granular Activated Carbon (GAC) vessels.
-GAC vessels, which are industrial-sized carbon filters—remove any remaining hydrogen peroxide and other volatile organic compounds (VOC) from the water.
+Once groundwater goes through the AOP process, that water is than piped into Granular Activated Carbon (GAC) vessels.
+GAC vessels—which are industrial-sized carbon filters—remove any remaining hydrogen peroxide and other volatile organic compounds (VOC) from the water.
 From here, water is chlorinated, tested and then goes into the distribution system.

 The Plainview Water District’s commitment to provide its residents with water that meets or surpasses all federal, state and local guidelines is unwavering.
-With that said, it is important to know that we as water providers are not responsible for setting health policy.
-Our function is to take the regulations and guidelines developed by health experts and design and implement the treatment systems required to ensure the water being delivered to resident homes complies with these strict and rigorous standards.
+With that said, it is important to know that we as water providers are not responsible for setting health standards for drinking water.
+Our function is to take the regulations and guidelines developed by health experts and design, implement and maintain the treatment systems required to ensure that water being delivered to a resident’s home complies with the Health Department’s strict and rigorous standards.

 It is important to know that Governor Cuomo’s recent announcement of the Health Department’s newly proposed standards for 1,4-dioxane are preventive in nature.
 According to state officials, the proposed standard is meant to ensure that levels of the contaminant in our drinking water “never rise to the point of causing a public health risk.”

-The EPA’s Drinking Water Standards and Health Advisory statement states an increased lifetime cancer risk of one in 1 million assuming consumption of 2 liters of water per day each and every day for a lifetime (70 years) at a level of .35 ppb.
-To put this into perspective, 1.0ppb is equal to one drop in an Olympic-sized swimming pool.
-Any potential health effects for these contaminants primarily result from a lifetime of exposure, not exposure over short periods of time.
+The EPA’s Drinking Water Standards and Health Advisory statement states an increased lifetime cancer risk of one in 1 million assuming consumption of 2 liters of water per day every day for a lifetime (70 years) at a level of .35 ppb.
+More information from the EPA can be found under the “Additional Resources” tab below.